 Financial aid is available through the Student Financial Aid Office located at the HSLIC (west entrance, room 130A).
-Eddie Salazar (EDsalazar1@salud.unm.edu) and Leslie Gennett Gast (LGast@salud.unm.edu) are the financial aid officers.
-They both can be reached at 272-8008.
+Leslie Gennett Gast (LGast@salud.unm.edu) is the financial aid officer.
+Email or call 505-272-8008.

 Professional Scholarships

 Various national organizations offer scholarships.
 Some of these organizations are listed below: